INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-11. No Controls to Ensure the Effectiveness of the Grievance Mechanisms in Providing Remedy
+11. No Controls to Ensure Grievance Mechanisms Provide Effective Remedy

-Does the scheme require grievance mechanisms of certified entities to have the following features?
+Does the initiative require grievance mechanisms of adhering entities to have the following features?
 Select all that apply.

 ❐ Rights holders participation in the design and implementation of the mechanism